-Please refer to the following steps, run the iconcache deletion command.
+Please refer to the following steps, and run the icon cache deletion command.

-2. Type command prompt in the search window
+2. Type command prompt in the search window.<.p>

 3. Right-click on Command Prompt and choose Run as administrator

-4. Past the following commands and press Enter after each command:
+4. Copy and paste the following commands, and press Enter after each command:

 taskkill /IM explorer.exe /F